alphaomegaintegration/user-context-service/SOLUTION.md

 ## Problem Statement

+How do we create an API for managing domain specific roles and permissions to be used across various 'contexts'.
+These contexts could represent a domain covered by a microservice.

 - Develop a Spring Boot and Spring Batch-based API for managing users, contexts, roles, and security.
 - Integrate with Redis for persistent storage and an external Identity Provider (IDP).
 - Implement core features:
     1. Load users from CSV files into Redis and IDP.
     2. Load users from JSON files into Redis and IDP.
-    3. Provide a consistent security model.
+    3. Provide token brokering via REST endpoints (Simulate Basic Auth)
+    4. Provide token validation and claim discovery via REST endpoints
-    4. Offer REST endpoints for managing security models.
+    5. Offer REST endpoints for managing contexts, users, usercontexts.
+    6. Offer fine grained security model for domain
-    5. Integrate with apps using Spring Security.
+    7. Integrate with apps using Spring Security.

 ## Architecture Overview